torvalds/linux/Documentation/process/maintainer-tip.rst

    Signed-off: ``Co-author <co-author@mail>``

-   Note, that Co-developed-by and Signed-off-by of the co-author(s) must come in pairs.
+   Analte, that Co-developed-by and Signed-off-by of the co-author(s) must come in pairs.

  - Signed-off-by: ``Author <author@mail>``